Breakfast in bed for those we love

 Put half a cup of porridge oats into a saucepan, with 1 cup of milk.
 Bring to the boil and then cook over a low heat, stirring frequently for 5 minutes.
 As it is cooking add some frozen berries - the juice from the berries will turn the porridge pink!

-BNF says: Porridge is a great choice for breakfast.
-It is a good source of fibre, which can help to fill you up for longer
+The British Nutrition Foundation says: Porridge is a great choice for breakfast.
+It is a good source of fibre, which can help to fill you up for longer.

 Poached eggs on wholegrain toast with mushrooms, tomato and spinach